k1selman/client_server_chat/README.md

 **Idea:** Simple application that allows users to send text messages to each other.

-**Goal:** Learn how sending/receiving messages through the server works by programming it.
+**Goal:** Learn how sending/receiving data through the server works by programming it.

 **TODO:** Make a GUI, make sure to fix all the bugs (if there are any)